Trump to tout strong economy in State of the Union after turbulent first year

 U.S. Senator Dick Durbin, the No. 2 Democrat in the Senate, said so far the two sides had made little progress in bridging differences on immigration.

-”We didn’t agree on anything,“ Durbin said after a meeting with Republican lawmakers on Capitol Hill on Monday. ”It’s the same place as it was before, but there was a sense of urgency.”
+“We didn’t agree on anything,” Durbin said after a meeting with Republican lawmakers on Capitol Hill on Monday.

 Trump will also promote a $1.7 trillion plan to rebuild America’s aging roads and other infrastructure, but he is not expected to offer many details.